-You need social media to update and speak to your customers, who will be keen to talk to you, and will expect you to have a presence.
+You need social media to update and speak to your customers.
+They will be keen to talk to you, and will expect you to have a presence.
 The nature and variation of social media jobs and vacancies that we see today is far wider than even five years ago.
 As a recruitment agency it is our job to understand your job needs in the key area of social media.

 The internet is a huge place, so you need to mark out your territory and have a unique voice.
 Online marketing recruitment is a big market with unique challenges.
 Talk to us about your vacancy needs.

 Facebook earned a staggering £6.8 billion in Q2 of 2017, with mobile advertising accounting for 87% of its total advertising revenue.
 LinkedIn earned £740 million in sponsored ad revenue during Q1 of 2017.
 Twitter is catching up fast as far as advertising revenue is concerned.

 It’s well worth experimenting with digital adverts, and testing which social media platforms will perform the best for you.

-As for content, video is likely to comprise 80% of all internet traffic by 2019, so you should look at expanding your marketing mix to include great on-brand videos that can be shared.
+As for content, video is likely to comprise 80% of all internet traffic by 2019.
+You should look at expanding your marketing mix to include great on-brand videos that can be shared.

 More than likely, users will be watching on a handheld device.
-Around 69% of digital media interaction is spent on mobile, and mobile traffic is set to increase between now and 2021.
-Alongside a drive towards more mobile-friendly search algorithms, it makes sense to increase spend on mobile advertising – and if your online content isn’t responsive and designed mobile-first, then you’re missing out.
-It’s easy to see how the digital market place and the role of the job function has changed so rapidly.
+Around 69% of digital media interaction is spent on mobile, with mobile traffic continuing to increase between now and 2021.
+With Google now providing the “mobile first” index, it makes sense to increase spend on mobile advertising.
+If your online content isn’t responsive and designed mobile-first, then you’re missing out.
+It’s easy to see how the digital market place and the role of the job function has changed, and continues to change, so rapidly.

-You’ll have to have data on your side; used well, it drives wise decisions and forms the backbone of your content.
+You’ll have to have data on your side.
+Used well, it drives good decision making and forms the backbone of your content.
 The aim is to get more quality traffic and convert users – that is, seal the deal.